kuc2477/dotfiles/README.md

 ## Note
-- This environment is only tested and have been used in OS X / Debian systems.
+- This environment has been tested and used only in OS X / Debian systems.
 - Edit your terminal profiles to use installed powerline fonts.

 [unix philosophy compliant development]: https://en.wikipedia.org/wiki/Unix_philosophy